Ideal Weight Calculator

 Which ideal weight formula is the most accurate?

 No single formula is best for everyone.
-They were developed from older population data and make simplifying assumptions about body shape.
-If the formulas disagree, focus on the range they cover and how it compares with your BMI, and combine that with advice from a health professional.
+These methods come from older population data and simplify body-shape differences.
+If results disagree, focus on the overall range and compare it with your BMI and clinical advice.

 How is the BMI target weight calculated?